 - Alcohol Abuse: This article describes alcohol abuse and discusses the health risks that are involved.
 Visitors can also read advice about people who should not drink, such as pregnant women, and the potential dangers of alcohol’s interaction with medicines.

-- Teenage Alcohol and Drug Abuse (PDF): Go here to read a 12-page document about the dangers of teenage alcohol and drug abuse.
+- Teenage Alcohol Abuse: Go here to read a 12-page document about the dangers of teenage alcohol abuse.
 Readers can find information about the types of alcohol available on the market for consumption, statistics involving alcohol abuse, and the dangers that are involved.
 Links to information sources are included on the last page.

-- Patients and Families: Teen Alcohol and Drug Abuse: Dartmouth University provides visitors with a wealth of information about teen drug and alcohol abuse.
+- Patients and Families: Teen Alcohol Abuse: Dartmouth University provides visitors with a wealth of information about teen alcohol abuse.
 Topics covered include the definition of underage substance abuse, the health risks involved, detecting signs of abuse, prevention, and more.

 - Parenting to Prevent Childhood Alcohol Use (PDF): Click this link to read about the use of alcohol by youth, genetics, parenting styles, and what parents can do to prevent kids from drinking.